latest nhpb_banner 1__compressed2

 Who to call to get help from The Emergency Food Assistance Program?

-Food pantries are really defined as non-profit and/or charity organizations that distributes groceries, canned goods and free food to the unemployed, seniors as well as any other low income households.
-Most pantries will get their grocery items and related products directly from more regional food banks.
+Food pantries located at non-profit and/or charity organizations.
+They distributes groceries, canned goods and free food from TEFAP, with stuff given to the unemployed, seniors as well as any other low income households.
 So, as an example, a pantry in a town may partner with a food bank that covers multiple counties in the state.
 Click here to find locations of free food banks in your region.

 Soup Kitchens are usually open on a fixed schedule/regular basis.
-They will provide free hot and nutritious meals to the needy in the community, and many locations will also assist the homeless.
+They will provide free hot and nutritious meals to the low-income and even the homeless in the community.
 Most soup kitchens also receive their food from the TEFAP program as well as their local food bank.
 Many locations also have special holiday meals including Thanksgiving, Easter and Christmas.
-So they may be able to provide a place to go to for a hot holiday meal, gifts, and a caring environment.
+So they may be able to provide a place to go to for a hot meal a caring environment.
+Find a meal from a soup kitchen.

 Alabama